Opinion | Bill Barr’s bogus investigations keep coming up short

 And in 2016, in some cases the person unmasked turned out to be an associate of Trump.
 Which is proof not that there was an anti-Trump conspiracy — after all, the official making the request wouldn’t have known that before they made the request — but that Trump’s associates had an awful lot of suspicious contacts with Russian nationals.

 This is one of those stories that when you learn the basic facts about it, you say, “Oh, well that’s not a scandal at all.”
 But within the right-wing bubble where the president and his most ardent fans reside, it most certainly is.
-Because everything touching on Barack Obama or Hillary Clinton or Joe Biden is a scandal.
+Because everything touching on Obama or Hillary Clinton or Joe Biden is a scandal.

 Every bit of seemingly innocuous information is actually proof of their fiendish plans and sinister crimes.
 If we keep pulling on the strings, all will be revealed.
 And then the public will reject them as one and reelect Trump.

 So they keep trying.
 No Durham report, no unmasking revelations?
 There are plenty of other fake scandals in the works.
-Secretary of State Mike Pompeo plans to release some Hillary Clinton emails before the election, because ... his boss wants him to.
-Wednesday even saw the release of a bizarre story about Hunter Biden, courtesy of Rudy Giuliani, that reeks of Russian disinformation — no, I won’t link to it — as though a significant number of undecided voters is just waiting to hear more about Hunter.
+Secretary of State Mike Pompeo plans to release some Clinton emails before the election, because … his boss wants him to.
+Wednesday even saw the release of a bizarre story about Hunter Biden, courtesy of Rudolph W. Giuliani, that reeks of disinformation — no, I won’t link to it — as though a significant number of undecided voters is just waiting to hear more about Hunter.

 But what if the Obama administration was actually one of the most scandal-free in decades?
 What if undecided voters aren’t actually clamoring to hear more about how the Russia scandal was all a big frame-up and the FBI should never have investigated the Kremlin’s efforts on Trump’s behalf?
 What if the things that preoccupy the Fox News audience won’t actually determine the outcome of the election?